 At Amble Links First School, Maths is taught on a daily basis from Year 1 to Year 4.
 Pupils in Y1-Y4 also complete daily independent maths challenges using differentiated Schofield and Sims books.

-Maths in KS1 and KS2 is taught using White Rose Maths Schemes of Learning to give us a clear progression to follow in case a blended learning approach is needed.
+Maths in KS1 and KS2 is taught using White Rose Maths Schemes of Learning to give us a clear progression.
 Every lesson includes opportunities for the children to deepen their understanding of the concept being taught through reasoning and problem solving challenges.
 Arithmetic and Reasoning in all year groups consists of number and place value; addition and subtraction; multiplication and division; and fractions.

 Across Early Years, all children have access to a maths rich environment both indoors and outdoors.
 Opportunities of problem solving are addressed in our day-to-day routines.

 As part of the Early Years curriculum, the children in Nursery are regularly accessing maths activities within the environment linked to number, shape, space and measure.